Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: Abstract

 \section{Abstract}

 We study Brill-Noether existence on a finite graph using methods from polyhedral geometry and lattices.
 We start by formulating analogues of the Brill-Noether conjectures (both the existence and non-existence parts) for $\mathbb{R}$-divisors, i.e. divisors with real coefficients, on a graph.
-We establish Brill-Noether existence for $\mathbb{R}$-divisors on graphs that are sufficiently dense and prove a weak version for arbitrary graphs.
-Using this, we prove an approximate version of the Brill-Noether existence conjecture for divisors on a graph.
-We also prove the Brill-Noether existence conjecture for degree equal to genus minus one on sufficiently dense graphs.
+We then reformulate the Brill-Noether existence conjecture for $\mathbb{R}$-divisors on a graph in geometric terms, that we refer to as the covering radius conjecture and we show a weak version, in support of it.
+Using this, we show an approximate version of the Brill-Noether existence conjecture for divisors on a graph.
 As applications, we derive upper bounds on the gonality of a graph and its $\mathbb{R}$-divisor analogue.